sushith726-hue/ai-evaluation-system/README.md

 → Code Node (parses evaluation output)
 → IF Node (decision logic)
 → Airtable (logging and monitoring)
+### Decision Logic
+- If verdict = "good" → stored as valid response
+- If verdict = "bad" → flagged as "NEEDS REVIEW"
 ## Features
 - AI-generated responses using LLMs
 - Automated evaluation of responses (score + verdict)